vladyslavnUA/INT-1.3-AND-INT-2.3-Spring-Intensive/Lessons/01-intensive-kickoff.md

 1. Understand the purpose
 1. Visualize how you can excell at the various deliverables of the intensive
 1. Feel prepared to do a great job during the intensive

+## Activities

+1. Set up your row on the intensive tracker
+1. Fill out pre-intenisve accomplishments
+1. Checkout with Dan, Megan, or Caroline to ensure you've completed all the session requirements